FREQUENTLY ASKED QUESTIONS

-A. The consolidated aims and goals of BPW-International (and EPW-NYC) is to develop the professional, leadership and business potential of women on all levels through advocacy, mentoring, networking, skill building and our economic empowerment programs and projects around the world.
+A. The consolidated aims and goals of BPW-International (and NFBPW-NYC) is to develop the professional, leadership and business potential of women on all levels through advocacy, mentoring, networking, skill building and our economic empowerment programs and projects around the world.

 Q. How can I get more involved?